 High Country state parks represent a nationally significant spectrum of superb outdoor recreation and priceless preservation.
 Many feature programs, special music events, outdoor venues for family reunions and gatherings, even business retreats.
 Hike to the top of Grandfather Mountain or Elk Knob.
 Paddle, tube, or cast a line at New River (home to a nationally significant multi-day canoe camping experience).
 Drive to the top of Mount Jefferson for awesome views.
 Open all year.

-Our trail to the East's loftiest vineyards will elevate your appreciation of fine wine-and great scenery.
-Take this spectacular loop of the High Country for two sophisticated viticultural experiences on a visit to the Grandfather Vineyard & Winery in Foscoe and the Banner Elk Winery in Banner Elk.
+Our trail to the East's loftiest vineyards will elevate your appreciation of fine wine - and great scenery.
+Take this spectacular loop of the High Country for three sophisticated viticultural experiences on a visit to the Grandfather Vineyard & Winery in Foscoe, the Banner Elk Winery in Banner Elk, and Linville Falls Winery in Linville Falls Community.

 The Boone Area's premier family fun park features a Western-themed ride on an authentic steam train-actually the Boone Area's first high-tech link to the outside world from the late 1800s to 1940 (Engine # 12 is listed on the National Register of Historic Places).
 Now the shrill-whistled train nicknamed "Tweetsie" by early residents crosses a trestle, circles a mountain, and encounters robbers and Indians on the way back to a diverse assortment of rides and entertaining options.
 Great events include a Thomas the Tank Engine visit and October's Ghost Train.
 Open spring to fall.

-Zip-line thrills are fun for all ages-and the Boone Area has two outstanding venues for zip-line adventure.
-You'll soar above-it-all, including trees and meadows, at Hawksnest Zipline and Sky Valley Zip Tours.
+Zip-line thrills are fun for all ages - and the Boone Area has two outstanding venues for zip-line adventure.
+You'll soar above-it-all, including trees and meadows, at Hawksnest Zipline, High Gravity Adventures, and Sky Valley Zip Tours.
 Hawksnest is open year-round and is located in the town of Seven Devils, a short 15 minute drive from Boone.
-Sky Valley is open April through October and is about a 5 minute drive from the Boone Mall.
+High Gravity Adventures is open daily all summer (weekends in spring and fall), includes Kids' Foothills Course, and is located just off Hwy.
+321, next to Tweetsie.
+Sky Valley is open April through October, includes Night Zip, as well as Whistle Pig Adventure Park for kids, and is about a 5 minute drive from the Boone Mall.